C2SM/spack-c2sm/README.md

 	$ spack install --test=root cosmo@master%pgi cosmo_target=gpu

-Submits the adequate testsuites for cosmo-dycore and cosmo after their installations.
-The results are printed directly for cosmo-dycore but not for cosmo (you have to open the testsuite.out file).
-Also needed if you use the +serialize variant with cosmo.
-If you want to submit the **test manually** or after the installation, you can load the module of your package (module use _/project/g110/spack-modules/'architecture'_) created during its installation and then submit the tests.
+Submits the adequate testsuites for cosmo-dycore or cosmo after their installations.
+The results are printed out directly for cosmo-dycore but not for cosmo (you have to open the testsuite.out file). *Careful: If you use the +serialize variant of cosmo, you also need to add this command to your installation command*.

+If you want to submit your **tests manually** or after the installation, you first have to use the module of your package dependencies

+	$ module use /project/g110/spack-modules/'architecture'

+and then load your package module:

+	$ module load _/scratch/$USER/spack/modules/'architecture'/<package>/<version>-<hash>_

 ## Developer guide

 ### Spack dev-build